tonethar/IGME-230-Fall-2018/projects/project-1.md

 ### III-C. Final Submission
 After receiving feedback from your classmates, make fixes and improvements to your site, and post it to Banjo before the due date.

-**Submission:** See mycourses dropbox.
+**Submission:** See myCourses dropbox.

 ## IV.
 Grading
 Reminder - 'A' -level work means doing college-level work that goes beyond what we did in class.
 Meeting only the base requirements will most likely only earn you a B. In order to get an A, you need to impress!
-Also make sure that this is 100% your work - no templates or frameworks are allowed
+Also make sure that this is 100% your work - no templates or frameworks are allowed.

 Your project will be graded on the following criteria: